Meteorological, Climatological & Atmospheric Science Professionals from 2026 Federal Directory

 • Development of new methods for characterization of redox-active species and soot particles in ambient air

-Rajesh R Shrestha, research scientist, Hydro-Climatic Impacts.
-His current research and / or projects:
+Rajesh R. Shrestha, is a research scientist, Hydro-Climatic Impacts.

 Large-scale hydrologic modelling and assessment.
 Cascading impacts of climate change on hydrological processes (e.g., snowpack, water quantity and quality).
 Attribution and projection of hydrological extremes (floods and drought).